Theranos – A Case Study on Risk and Reputation Management

 Until recently, no one could get enough of Theranos and the company’s founder, Elizabeth Holmes – the exceptionally young, self-made billionaire whose fortune has been made on a single sought after medical technology: an easier, faster and less invasive way to carry out blood tests.
-Indeed, Holmes, still in her early thirties, has been widely hailed as transforming the laboratory diagnostics industry with her company and upheld as a role model for young women entrepreneurs and inventors alike.
+Indeed, Holmes, still in her early thirties, has been widely hailed as transforming the laboratory diagnostics space in the life sciences industry with her company and upheld as a role model for young women entrepreneurs and inventors alike.

 What Happened at Theranos?

-Theranos was in many respects a golden child of the start-up world.
-The company offered a solution to a longstanding problem – the onerous, expensive and time-consuming process of carrying out blood-based diagnostics.
-The fact that the company was led by a young woman was part of its broader appeal.
-Theranos was brilliant and its founder, Holmes, was and arguably still is a role model for young women in both the business and technology sectors.
-This fall, however, things started to come undone after a story in the Wall Street Journal alleged that Theranos does not, in fact, use its own technology for most of its testing but rather relies on more traditional blood testing methods.
+Theranos was, in many respects, a golden child of the start-up world.
+The company offered a solution to a longstanding problem – the arduous, expensive and time-consuming process of carrying out blood-based diagnostics.
+The fact that a young woman led the company was part of its broader appeal.
+Theranos was brilliant, and its founder, Holmes, was and arguably still is a role model for young women in the business and technology sectors.
+This fall, however, things started to come undone after a story in the Wall Street Journal alleged that Theranos does not use its own technology for most of its testing but instead relies on more traditional blood testing methods.
 The same report questioned the accuracy of the company’s lab tests and alleged they even cheated on tests in order to maintain lab certification.

 What Theranos Got Wrong About Risk and Reputation Management